ToolJet/ToolJet/docs/docs/how-to/use-s3-presigned-url-to-upload-docs.md

   </div>

-- Running the *getBuckets* query will load all the buckets in the left table in the app.
+- Running the *getBuckets* query will load all the buckets in the app's left table.